b2ns/vueact/README.md

   - stateful functional component
   - props.children (i.e., slots in Vue)
   - render props
-- no dependencis, all tools homemade
+- other lib and tools
   - JSX parser (extend the React JSX)
   - assets bundler (no bundling, use native ES modules in the browser) 📦